goramartin/master-thesis/docs/papers/class-importance/07-class-rank.md

 ### Importance metrics applied over schema structures

-The techniques used: Degreem Betweenness, Bridging Centrality, Closeness, Harmonic Centrality and Radiality.
+The techniques used: Degree, Betweenness, Bridging Centrality, Closeness, Harmonic Centrality and Radiality.
 These were used in the series of papers "s0-s3".
 While here they used them only on schema (t-box) and disregarding a-box.
 In this paper they use them in t-box experiments.